General Medicine Service (University Teaching Service-UTS)

 - Second- and third-year residents are responsible for teaching, leadership and supervision of interns.

 - All residents have the opportunity to attend scheduled faculty development sessions designed to enhance their teaching and leadership skills.

 - Patients admitted to the UTS vary widely in their pathology, background and socio-economic status.

 - Although Houston Methodist is a private institution, the UTS is designed for optimal training and many patients are non-resourced and, subsequently, present with advanced disease.

 - The patients are admitted from the Emergency Department, Primary Care Clinic (PCP), or as transfers from the intensive care unit (ICU) or outlying facilities for a higher level of care.

 - Subspecialists often admit very interesting patients to the UTS from clinic, further enhancing the educational experience.

 - The opportunity and responsibility to teach third- and fourth-year medical students rotating through UTS develops the resident’s teaching skills throughout the training period.

-- Houston Methodist is affiliated with Texas A&M Health Science Center College of Medicine as well as Weill Cornell Medical College, and medical students rotate on the UTS during their clerkship.
+- Houston Methodist is affiliated with Texas A&M Health Science Center College of Medicine as well as Weill Cornell Medicine.
+Medical students rotate on the UTS during their clerkship.

 - Our program has additional affiliations with the University of Texas Medical Branch in Galveston, Texas.